syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 ## Custom editor

-The custom editor can be added to DataForm by inheriting the `IDataFormEditor` class for business models.
-You can create a custom editor using implement all method in `IDataFormEditor`.
+The custom editor can be added to DataForm by inheriting the [IDataFormEditor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.IDataFormEditor.html) class for business models.
+You can create a custom editor using implement all method in [IDataFormEditor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.IDataFormEditor.html).

-To add a custom editor in DataForm, register the editor with a custom registered type for the required property using the `RegisterEditor` method.
-You can also customize editor settings by using available methods in `IDataFormEditor`.
+To add a custom editor in DataForm, register the editor with a custom registered type for the required property using the [RegisterEditor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.SfDataForm.html#Syncfusion_Maui_DataForm_SfDataForm_RegisterEditor_System_String_Syncfusion_Maui_DataForm_DataFormEditorType_) method.
+You can also customize editor settings by using available methods in [IDataFormEditor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.IDataFormEditor.html).

 #### Creating custom editor using IDataFormEditor

 Views such as labels, buttons, and sliders can be loaded into the custom editor.
-The custom editor should be registered for a property using `RegisterEditor` method.
+The custom editor should be registered for a property using [RegisterEditor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.SfDataForm.html#Syncfusion_Maui_DataForm_SfDataForm_RegisterEditor_System_String_Syncfusion_Maui_DataForm_DataFormEditorType_) method.

 {% tabs %}
 {% highlight C# %}